ubiqsecurity/ubiq-java/example/README.md

       Set the field text value to encrypt and will return the encrypted cipher text.
   * --ffsname, -n
-      Set the ffs name, for example SSN.
+      Set the dataset name, for example SSN.
     --help, -h
       Print app parameter summary
     --profile, -P